boltops-tools/ufo/lib/ufo/help/init.md

     ufo init --app=hi --image=tongueroo/hi --template=https://github.com/tongueroo/ufo-custom-template

-If you would like to use a local template that is not on GitHub just created top-level folder in `~/.ufo/templates` without a subfolder.
+If you would like to use a local template that is not on GitHub, then created a top-level folder in `~/.ufo/templates` without a subfolder.
 Example:

     ufo init --app=hi --image=tongueroo/hi --template=my-custom # uses ~/.ufo/templates/my-custom